 I am so sorry for your loss and your painful experience with our products.

-Unfortunately this is not an isolated incident, here at Tommy's we often hear that women and families are haunted by advertisements congratulating them on their presumed safe delivery, which is especially traumatic following a loss.
+Unfortunately, this is not an isolated incident.
+Here at Tommy's we often hear that parents are haunted by advertisements congratulating them on their presumed safe delivery, which is especially traumatic following a loss.

 How to change your Facebook Advertising Settings

-Once logged into your personal Facebook account, locate and click on the downward arrow in top right hand side of your page.
+Once logged into your personal Facebook account on your web browser, locate and click on the downward arrow in top right hand side of your page.
 This should drop down a menu.
-Scroll right down to the bottom of this menu and select 'Settings'.
+Select 'Settings and privacy'.

 We also recommend clearing your internet cache, which is a temporary storage of information from websites you have visited.
 This will ensure re-marketing advertising from shopping websites does not follow you.